Nico-Posateri/6502-assembly/README.md

 # 6502-assembly
-A collection of micro-projects developed while studying 6502 Assembly for the Atari 2600.
+A collection of micro-projects developed while studying 6502 Assembly for the Atari 2600, culminating in a simple yet complete bomber game.

+<>

 These projects make use of the DASM assembler and the Stella Atari 2600 emulator, as well as companion header files provided by munsie at: https://github.com/munsie/dasm/tree/master/machines/atari2600